CYBAVO/ios_wallet_sdk_sample/docs/transaction.md

 ## Transaction Replacement

-> ⚠️ Warning: Cancel / Speed-up transactions will incur a higher Tx fee for replacing the original orders.
+> ⚠️ Warning: Cancel / Accelerate transactions will incur a higher Tx fee for replacing the original Tx.

-- When user want to Cancel / Speed-up a `Pending` Tx they have made.
-You cannot just cancel the original order, because the order information is already on the blockchain.
+- If a user wants to Cancel / Accelerate a `Pending` Tx on blockchain.
-- You need to do is to provide a higher Tx fee with the same Tx-id onto the blockchain, therefore you could replace the original order.
+The user needs create another Tx with higher Tx fee and the same nonce to replace the original one.
+- You can utilze `cancelTransaction` and `increaseTransactionFee` to achive Tx replacement.
 - Condition: `replaceable == true`

   ```swift